 Karma Collection

 Karma is a concept found in several Eastern philosophies and religions, notably Hinduism, Buddhism, Jainism, and Sikhism.
 The term itself comes from the Sanskrit word “karman,” which means “action” or “deed.”
-At its core, karma refers to the principle of cause and effect, where a person’s actions (good or bad) will eventually influence their future experiences.
+At its core, karma refers to the principle of cause and effect.
+A person’s good or bad actions will eventually influence their future experiences.

 Here’s a breakdown of how karma is understood in these traditions: